Direct reconstruction of the Reionization history from 21cm 2D Power Spectra: Results

 \subsection{Calibration}

 For a more quantitative evaluation of the posteriors inferred with \texttt{EoRFlow}, we compute the empirical coverage for each credibility level using all test samples, which is shown in Figure~\ref{fig:coverage}.
 The coverage measures the frequency at which the true values fall within a given credibility interval, thereby quantifying how well the inferred posterior uncertainties reflect the true uncertainties.
 Ideal coverage, indicating perfect calibration, is represented by a diagonal line.
 If the empirical coverage lies above (below) this line, the inferred posterior is under-confident (over-confident), meaning that uncertainties are overestimated (underestimated).
+Error bands for the coverage can be obtained from a binomial distribution.
+Each sample is either within or outside of the $\alpha$-credible region.
+The expected variance due to the finite sample size $n$ can therefore be estimated by the binomial distribution $B(n,\alpha)$.

-In our analysis, we find nearly ideal coverage both for the model trained and evaluated on noiseless simulations and for the one trained and evaluated on mock observations with realistic noise.
+In our analysis, we find nearly ideal coverage for all models trained and evaluated on noiseless simulations, as well as for the ones trained and evaluated on mock observations with realistic noise.
 This demonstrates that our posteriors are very well calibrated, reliably reflecting the true uncertainties associated with each prediction.
 Additional confirmation of this calibration can be found in the scatter plots provided in Appendix~\ref{sec:A}, which visually show that the inferred values cluster closely around the true values, and that the size of the inferred uncertainty intervals (shown as error bars) consistently matches the actual deviations.